 How to Prepare for the Test

 No preparation is necessary.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

 Hemoglobin (Hb) is the main component of red blood cells.
 It is a protein that carries oxygen.
-This test is done to diagnose or monitor the severity of hemolytic anemia.
+This test is done to diagnose or monitor how severe hemolytic anemia is.
 This is a disorder in which a low red blood cell count is caused by the abnormal breakdown of red blood cells.

-Plasma or serum from healthy people may contain up to 5 mg/dL hemoglobin.
+Plasma or serum in someone who does not have hemolytic anemia may contain up to 5 milligrams per deciliter (mg/dL) hemoglobin.

 What Abnormal Results Mean